 - This is all very intentional.
 For one, I am so sorry that you have to click “read more” to read the rest of the post in emails AND on the site.
 But it's just that important.
 For one, I'm able to fit more content on my site, so you don't have to dig around to find things as much.
 For two, it leads to more clicks.
 Even one more click per user makes more of a difference than you can even understand.

 - Also, the ads within pictures on the site.
 I hired someone to optimize my ads.
-I basically said “I don't want to sell e-books.
-I don't want to make my readers pay for my content.
+I basically said “I don't want to make my readers pay for my content on this site.
 So let's figure out how my ads can make the most money possible to keep me in business.”
 And he's doing just that.
 We're cramming as many ads in as possible.
 Because again, though tacky and slightly obnoxious, those glorious ads are what's allowing this blog to function.

 - My email newsletter is different.
 Mostly to give you lots of chances to see all the content because I work really hard on it and don't want you to miss anything.
 But also because it does lead to more clicks, which again, is a 2-second inconvenience, but is the best way for this blog to thrive without you having to pay money out of pocket.
 If there's one thing you can do to help (other than clicking “Read more”) is please subscribe to my email list!!!!!!!
 That would be so amazing!!